riverbed/Riverbed-Community-Toolkit/233-containerized-apm-with-java-app-on-gke/README.md

 ## Step 7.
 Aternity APM webconsole

-Go to the Aternity APM webconsole to observe the transactions of that instance.
+Go to the Aternity APM webconsole to observe the application with every transaction and every instance.

 ## Cleanup